 Finally, table 2 portrays the characteristics of attrited and non-attrited households across the four waves of the panel survey.
-It is of interest to investigate the attrition of the original households since the year 2005/061.
-As revealed in table 2, there is high attrition rate between the first and second rounds, which may be due to the longer gap between the two rounds.
-Out of 3120 households in the base year (2005/06), 556 households are not tracked and interviewed in 2009/10, suggesting an attrition rate of 17.8 percent.
-The number of households who are tracked and interviewed in all three waves (2005/06, 2009/10 and 2010/11) was 2326, indicating a 9.3% (238/2564) attrition rate in 2010/11.
-Similarly, the attrition rate in 2011/12 was 6.8% (149/2326).
+It is of interest to investigate the attrition of the original households since the year 2005/06.\(^1\).
+As revealed in table 2, there is high attrition rate between the first and second rounds , which may be due to the longer gap between the two rounds.
+Out of 3120 households in the base year (2005/06), 556 households are not tracked and interviewed in 2009/10, suggesting an attrition rate of 17.8\%.
+The number of households who are tracked and interviewed in all three waves (2005/06 , 2009/10 and 2010/11) was 2326, indicating a 9.3\% (238/2564) attrition rate in 2010/11.
+Similarly, the attrition rate in 2011/12 was 6.8\% (149/2326).
 Attrition rate continuously declines as we move from 2005/06 to 2011/12.

 One can can test whether consumption differs between attrited and non-attrited households.
 In the first round, attrited households were wealthier to start with.
 In all other waves, attrited households were generally better off.
 Consumption patterns are systematic and thus, attrition is not random.
 Those who leave the sample may have different productive characteristics than the average population.
 With respect to attrition, urban households have higher attrition than rural households.
 In addition, attrited urban households have always higher average and median consumption than non-attrited urban households.
-Household level attrition is often different from individual level attrition.
-The control variables are organized into 2 groups: individual and household level characteristics.
-The outcome variable is the poverty status of an individual.
-Table 3 presents the characteristics of both the household and the head of the household.